 Twinline is a free helpline service for anybody that is involved with the care of multiples.
 All of our trained volunteers are parents of multiples.

 Twinline is open everyday from 10am to 1pm and from 7pm to 10pm on 0800 138 0509 (Freephone).

 Do you need a translator?

-If you want to call Twinline, but struggle with English, we can provide you with an interpreter to help you access this service.
-All you have to do is call Twinline, or get someone to call on your behalf, and request a translator.
-From there the Twinline listener will organise a time and date to give you a call with a translator on the line.
-Tamba’s translation services are provided by LanguageLine Solutions, who can translate into over 180 different languages.
+If you want to find out more about Tamba's support services, but struggle with English, we can provide you with an interpreter to help you access this service.
+All you have to do is call the office, or get someone to call on your behalf, on 01252 332344 and request a translator.
+From there we will then organise a time and date to give you a call with a translator on the line.
+Tamba’s translation services are provided by LanguageLine Solutions. who can translate into over 180 different languages.
 See our translation page for more information.